-Rule 3.01 Motions, and Other Legal Memorandums, and Briefs
+Rule 3.01 Motions, Briefs, and Other Legal Memorandums

-- (a) LENGTH AND CONTENT OF A MOTION OR BRIEF.
+- (a) LENGTH AND CONTENT OF A MOTION, A BRIEF, OR AN OBJECTION.
 A motion must include in a single document no longer than twenty-five pages inclusive of all parts a concise statement of the precise relief requested, a statement of the basis for the request, and a legal memorandum supporting the request.
 If the interested parties agree to the relief sought in a motion, the title must include "unopposed."
 A social security brief must not exceed twenty-five pages.
-A motion for leave to file a motion or brief of more than twenty-five pages must not exceed three pages inclusive of all parts; must specify the need for, and the length of, the proposed motion or brief; and must not include the proposed motion or brief. - (b) LENGTH AND CONTENT OF A RESPONSE.
+An objection to a report and recommendation must not exceed ten pages.
+A motion for leave to file a motion, brief, or objection exceeding the page limit must not exceed three pages inclusive of all parts; must specify the need for, and the length of, the proposed paper; and must not include the proposed paper. - (b) LENGTH AND CONTENT OF A RESPONSE.
 A party responding to a motion or brief may file a legal memorandum no longer than twenty pages inclusive of all parts.
-A motion for leave to file a response of more than twenty pages must not exceed three pages inclusive of all parts; must specify the need for, and the length of, the proposed response; and must not include the proposed response. - (c) TIME TO RESPOND.
+A response to an objection to a report and recommendation must not exceed ten pages.
+A motion for leave to file a response exceeding the page limit must not exceed three pages inclusive of all parts; must specify the need for, and the length of, the proposed response; and must not include the proposed response. - (c) TIME TO RESPOND.
 A party may respond to a motion within fourteen days after service of the motion.
-However, a party may respond within twenty-one days after service to a motion to dismiss, for judgment on the pleadings, for summary judgment, to exclude or limit expert testimony, to certify a class, for a new trial, or to alter or amend the judgment within twenty-one days after service of the motion.
+However, a party may respond within twenty-one days after service to a motion to dismiss, for judgment on the pleadings, for summary judgment, to exclude or limit expert testimony, to certify a class, for a new trial, or to alter or amend the judgment.
 If a party fails to timely respond, the motion is subject to treatment as unopposed.